Succession planning for your practice

 Often, owners have tried unsuccessfully to sell their business externally and at this point, they start to discuss the idea of the next generation within the business buying it from them.

 This option can be attractive for many reasons:

-- The business culture often remains the same as the next generation continue to operate the business in a similar manner to previously.
+- the business culture often remains the same as the next generation continues to operate the business in a similar manner to previously

-- You usually receive your money over a longer time period as the purchase of shares is often over a time period rather than all in one go.
+- you usually receive your money over a longer time period as the purchase of shares is often phased rather than all in one go

-- You frequently receive less money this way (compared to an external sale), either due to management having access to less funds or the sale of minority shareholdings being discounted.
+- you frequently receive less money this way (compared to an external sale), either due to management having access to fewer funds or the sale of minority shareholdings being discounted

 Again, whilst this option seems to be attractive, we are not seeing many of these types of transactions happen in the industry.
 Amongst the reasons that these are not prevalent are: